DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 2 - Cloud Data Security.md

         * Data cannot be recovered from any remnants
     * Con
         * High CPU performance overhead
+* Overwritting
+    * he process of using random data or null pointers to write over the data sectors that previously contained sensitive or proprietary information.
+    * doesnt have a high degree of confidence for security

 **AWS Data Sanitization Procedures**
 * AWS uses techniques outline in NIST 800-88 when decommissioning customer data